Medical Advice & Guidance for Competitors

 A fall or banging your head into an obstacle may result in a brief period of unconciousness, or just feeling sick or dizzy – you may have sustained a serious head injury.
 Report any such instances as soon as possible to our medical team (via the Crew if a medic isn't at your location) and they will treat you and assess your fitness to continue.
 Physical activity in conjunction with concussion can lead to more severe symptoms and/or delayed recovery.
 If in doubt please ask, your safety and well being are a priority.

-During periods of warm weather, increased activity/endurance events > 1hour or long journeys (especially long haul flights), there is an increased risk of dehydration for all competitors and you should ensure that you drink regularly (guided by your thirst) to prevent its occurrence.
+During periods of warm weather, increased activity/endurance events > 1hour or long journeys (especially long haul flights or long journeys), there is an increased risk of dehydration for all competitors and you should ensure that you drink regularly (guided by your thirst) to prevent its occurrence.
 (Normal fluid intake is about 2 litres a day in adults)There will be water available at all check points, carry a water bottle or similar between checkpoints to keep yourself topped up.
 Dehydration results in lowered blood pressure, increased heart rate and raised body temperature which can all lead to a decrease in performance - and it can raise your risk of blood clots in your calf (Deep Vein Thrombosis) or lungs (Pulmonary Embolism) which can be fatal.

 Signs of dehydration are: